Restaurant Health and Safety - Top Tips

 You also need to ensure your canopies and ducting meet HVCA TR19 regulations, with a minimum requirement of an annual inspection and clean.

 If you haven’t met satisfactory fire safety standards, you could be held personally liable in the event of a fire.
 Minor penalties can be up to £5,000, while major penalties can result in unlimited fines and up to two years in prison.
 Additionally, your insurance company will not pay out if your ducting hasn’t been properly cleaned.
+If you need a safety audit, book your Fire Risk Assessment today.

 If you’re chilling cooked food, you must meet the requirements of the Food Safety Act.
 A specially designed rapid chilling apparatus such as a blast chiller is required by EU law to make sure the regulations are met.